-Standard Minor Adjustment Allowed Criteria Location/geometry of Primary Street Alignments Adjustment of the Centerline of the street up to 300 feet.
-In the case of avoiding natural and/or culturally significant features, a greater allowance is permitted on a case by case basis and may require a signed agreement with adjacent owners.
-Does not introduce a curve beyond what an automobile can navigate safely as defined in the City's Development Process Manual (DPM) Chapter 23, Sections 2 and 3.
-Any deviation to the location of a Primary Street has been reviewed and approved by the Planning Director or his/her designee.
-Any deviations proposed to avoid rock outcroppings or other natural and/ or culturally significant features has been coordinated with City Open Space Division.
-Primary Street Cross Sections Any dimensional standard change (increase or decrease) up to 20%.
-Does not eliminate any element from a cross section.
-Does not decrease travel lanes below 10 feet or increase travel lanes to more than 12 feet.
-Has been justified by the applicant to the satisfaction of the DRB.
+Standard Minor Adjustment Allowed Criteria Mandatory Primary Street Cross Sections and Frontage Standards Any dimensional standard change (increase or decrease) up to 20%.
+Does Shall not eliminate any element from a cross section.
+Shall not alter the total right-of-way (ROW) of the paved portion of the cross-section.
+Does Shall not decrease travel lanes below 10 feet or increase travel lanes to more than 12 feet.
+Has been Shall require justification justified by the applicant.
 May include criteria for variances per City Zoning Code §14-16-4-2(C).
 Adding medians to an 'A' Street.
+When incorporating a median, the median shall be a minimum of 2 feet and shall p.
 Provides enough width to allow vegetation to be planted and sustain itself within the entire median, including turn bays.
-Adding or removing angled parking to/from an 'A' Street.
-On-Street parking may be parallel or angle parking.
-Where angle parking is used, sufficient additional ROW is needed to add that element while still maintaining appropriate dimensions for all other elements.
+Adding or removing reverse-angled parking to/from an 'A' Street.
+On-Street parking may be parallel or reversed angle parking.
+Where reversed angle parking is used, abutting property owners shall dedicate sufficient additional ROW shall be increased is needed to add that element while still maintaining appropriate dimensions for all other elements.
 A median is recommended with reverse-angle parking.
 Adding or removing roundabouts and/or other traffic control device.
-Roundabouts and/or other traffic control devices are to be contructed in compliance with all City standards with the minimal allowed profile and all feasible best practices to ensure compatibility with a high-quality pedestriate environment.
-Roundabouts and/or other traffic control devices on transit corridors are to be designed in coordinate with ABQ Ride.
-Prior to the removal of roundabouts and/or other traffic control devices on 'A Streets', projects are to demonstrate alternative methods to ensure multimoda accommodations to preserve a high-qualty streetscape for all transportation modes.
+Roundabouts and/or other traffic control devices shall are to be contructed in compliance with all City standards with the minimal allowed profile and all feasible best practices to ensure compatibility with a high-quality pedestrian environment.
+Roundabouts and/or other traffic control devices on transit corridors shall are to be designed in coordinate with ABQ Ride.
+Prior to the removal of roundabouts and/or other traffic control devices on 'A Streets,' projects shall are to demonstrate alternative methods to ensure multimodal accommodations to preserve a high-qualty streetscape for all transportation modes.
+Increasing the Built-to Zone (BTZ) up to 75 feet from the property line on a 'B' Street.
+Allowed to Accommodates major topography or road elevation change; Allowed to a Avoids a rock outcropping or other sensitive land; and/or Allowed to Creates a parking court.
 Changes to the arrangement of street cross sections.
-Has been reviewed and approved by the Planning Director or his/her design to ensure compatibility with the intent of this Plan.
-Reference to ITE's "Designing Walkable Urban Thoroughfares: A Conto Sensitive Approach" or Context Sensitive Design is encouraged.
-Secondary Street Cross Section Changes to the arrangement of street cross sections.
-Has been reviewed by the Planning Director or his/her designee to ensure compatibility with the intent of this Plan.
+Has been shall be reviewed and approved by the Planning Director or his/her designee to ensure compatibility with the intent of this Plan.
+Reference to ITE's "Designing Walkable Urban Thoroughfares: A Context Sensitive Approach" or Context Sensitive Design is encouraged.
+Non-mandatory Secondary Street Cross Section Changes to the arrangement of street cross sections Has been shall be reviewed by the Planning Director or his/her designee to ensure compatibility with the intent of this Plan.
 Reference to ITE's "Designing Walkable Urban Thoroughfares: A Context Sensitive Approach" or Context Sensitive Design is encouraged.